Citrus13aby/Image-based-object-detection/README.md

 # Image-based-object-detection
 First YOLOV3 Image based object detection model

 Please check out my first image based object detection model.
-I am newbie to ML and AI from textbook learning and through surfing multiple github repo and with some correctional help I have produced this.
+I am novice to ML and AI from textbook learning and through surfing multiple github repo and with some correctional help I have produced this.
 I appreciate any and all feedback and any guidance on what steps I could to enhance my knowledge in this field.